jamiehlake/100-days-of-code/log.md

 **Thoughts** Did not do a lot of C but learned a lot.

 **Link(s) to work**: [Learned to use github with terminal](https://github.com/jamiehlake/)

+### Day 8: October 18, 2017

+**Today's Progress**: Started a new project to help with BlackJack.
+Learned some new git commands.

+**Thoughts** Glad I am making a project that will be usful to me.
+Also happy about using Terminal for git, makes me feel a little uncomfortable, which is good.

+**Link(s) to work**: [BlackJack Helper](https://github.com/jamiehlake/BlackJack-Helper)